MLB releases 2022 regular season schedule

 The following are some of the highlights of the 2022 season schedule:

 - The Dodgers and Padres will meet nine times in September as they battle for first place in the National League West.
 Their first meeting of the season will be held on April 22 in San Diego, and all 30 teams will play on Jackie Robinson Day, which will be celebrated on April 15.
 The Reds will take on the Dodgers in Los Angeles that weekend, while Mike Trout, Shohei Ohtani, and the Los Angeles Angels will take on Bryce Harper and the Philadelphia Phillies at the start of June in Anaheim.
-It will be just the fourth series where Trout and Harper square off.
+It will be the fourth time that Trout and Harper will face off against each other.
 It began with a three-game series in 2014, followed by a pair of two-game sets in July and August of this year.